(NEW) Bachelor of Design Technology

 |SIT194||Introduction to Mathematical Modelling *|

-*Students who have not completed Year 12 maths are encouraged to enrol in SIT190 Introductory Mathematical Methods in Trimester 1 and SEP101 Engineering Physics in Tri 2.
-Students who have completed Yr 12 mathematical methods (3,4) may choose to do SIT194 Introduction to Mathematical Modelling in Trimester 2 and SEP101 Engineering Physics in Tri 1.
+*students who have not completed Year 12 maths are encouraged to enrol in SIT190 Introductory Mathematical Methods in Trimester 1 and SEB101 Engineering Fundamentals in Tri 2.
+Students who have completed Yr 12 mathematical methods (3, 4) may choose to do SIT194 Introduction to Mathematical Modelling in Trimester 2 and SEB101 Engineering Fundamentals in Tri 1.

 Entry requirements - general